rbmalik1994/test-python-/TestProjects/PaymentsProcess/process_flow.md

 - Provide a precise, reproducible specification for PaymentEvent processing across Dry Run and Final (Production) stages.
 - Preserve and clarify business logic and data-model specifics for PaymentEvent, PaymentCenter, claims, and payment calculations.
 - Define validations, outputs, and performance strategies with clear responsibilities and failure modes.
+ - Standardize connection handling: use a single DB connection string (db_uri) for all fetch and update operations across the run.

 ## Terminology / Glossary